Flevy Management Insights Q&A

 Mark Bridges | 80/20 Rule

-This article provides a detailed response to: How can the 80/20 Rule be adapted to enhance diversity and inclusion within the workplace?
-For a comprehensive understanding of 80/20 Rule, we also include relevant case studies for further reading and links to 80/20 Rule templates.
+This article provides a detailed response to: How Can the 80/20 Rule Boost Diversity and Inclusion in Hiring?
+[Complete Guide] For a comprehensive understanding of 80/20 Rule, we also include relevant case studies for further reading and links to 80/20 Rule templates.

 Before we begin, let's review some important management concepts, as they relate to this question.